-March 31, 2020 2019 Cash and Cash Equivalents \$ 584,598 \$ 338,343 Restricted Cash included in Other Assets 15,542 10,118 Total Cash, Cash Equivalents and Restricted Cash shown in the Statement of Cash Flows \$ 600,140 \$ 348,461
+September 30, 2020 2019 Cash and Cash Equivalents \$ 1,149,291 \$ 304,718 Restricted Cash included in Other Assets 9,375 8,861 Total Cash, Cash Equivalents and Restricted Cash shown in the Statement of Cash Flows \$ 1,158,666 \$ 313,579

 Restricted Cash included in Other Assets on the Unaudited Condensed Consolidated Statements of Financial Condition primarily represents letters of credit which are secured by cash as collateral for the lease of office space and security deposits for certain equipment.
 The restrictions will lapse when the leases end.
-Restricted Cash also includes margin requirements for futures contracts.

-Futures Contracts - In February 2020, the Company entered into four month futures contracts on a stock index fund with a notional amount of \$38,908, as an economic hedge against the Company's deferred cash compensation program.
-These contracts will settle in June 2020.
+Futures Contracts - In February 2020, the Company entered into four-month futures contracts on a stock index fund with a notional amount of \$38,908, as an economic hedge against the Company's deferred cash compensation program.
+These contracts settled in June 2020.
 In accordance with ASC 815, "Derivatives and Hedging," ("ASC 815") these contracts are carried at fair value, with changes in fair value recorded in Other Revenue, Including Interest and Investments, on the Unaudited Condensed Consolidated Statements of Operations.
-The futures contracts had a minimum cash requirement of \$6,097 as of March 31, 2020, which is reflected in Other Assets on the Unaudited Condensed Consolidated Statements of Financial Condition.
-The Company had net unrealized losses of (\$9,228) for the three months ended March 31, 2020.
+The Company had net realized losses of (\$3,998) for the nine months ended September 30, 2020.